 To add a client to the list, in the Clients section, click the ADD button (+).
 In the opened window, in the MAC address field, enter the MAC address of the device from the LAN.
 You can enter the MAC address of a device connected to the router's LAN at the moment.
-To do this, select the relevant device from the drop-down list (the field will be filled in automatically).
-Then specify a name of the device for easier identification in the Name field and click the SAVE button.
+To do this, select the relevant device from the drop-down list (the field will be filled in automatically) and click the SAVE button.